airosu/webpack-starter/README.md

 ## Features

-* JS - Create one main bundle from all .js files used in the project
+* JS - Create one main bundle from all .js files imported in index.js
-* JS - Create one main bundle from all vendors .js files used in the project
+* JS - Create one main bundle from all vendors .js files placed in "vendors" directory
 * JS - Minify and compile all code to ES5 using Babel
 * JS - Cache Busting: Add hash to exported bundle names
-* CSS - Create one main .css file from all .scss files used in the project
+* CSS - Create one main .css file from all .scss files imported in style.scss
 * CSS - Autoprefixer: Automatically apply vendor specific tags to .css bundle before exporting
 * CSS - Minify the code in exported bundle
 * CSS - Cache Busting: Add hash to exported bundle name